-Tumors can form in and around the nerve tissue of the body’s nervous system, growing as abnormal masses of tissue.
-The type of tumor depends on the location in the nervous system, and whether it is a cancerous or benign tumor.
+Tumors can form in and around the nerve tissue of the body’s nervous system – the brain and spine – growing as abnormal masses of tissue.
+The type of tumor depends on the location in the nervous system, and whether it is a cancerous (malignant) or non-cancerous (benign) tumor.

 The Central Nervous System (CNS) comprises the brain and the spinal cord.
 The Peripheral Nervous System (PNS) comprises the nerves and ganglia (tissue mass) outside the brain and the spinal cord.